-When you quit taking Suboxone, it can lead to a withdrawal experience.
+When abused, quitting Suboxone can lead to physical and mental health-related withdrawal symptoms.
 This experience is similar to withdrawal from other types of opioids.
 For a person used to opioids, the symptoms of Suboxone withdrawal may be mild.
-But in a person not used to these drugs, Suboxone withdrawal may produce stronger symptoms.
+In a person not used to these drugs, Suboxone withdrawal symptoms may be stronger.

 - Anxiousness or restlessness